 The law does not obligate for these documents to be shared with the family, but depending on how customary departments are with keeping families involved, these documents can be shared.

 “They have been unwilling to keep Charmaine involved on developments or even share just basic details with her.”

-The documents Mack presented to City Hall today provides notice to the city about Ms. Lawson’s complaint for damages and the city will have 45 days to respond to the notice.
+The documents Mack presented to City Hall today provide notice to the city about Ms. Lawson’s complaint about damages and the city will have 45 days to respond to the notice.

 If the city rejects the claim or fails to respond in the allocated time, then Mack and Miller can proceed to file the complaint in court.

 “It outlines what happened and more importantly what hasn’t happened–the major failures to move the case forward in any meaningful way since the preliminary.”